Get to know the new Banktivity 8, including an updated price structure and new features.

 Debt and loan management

-Banktivity 7 was released with two new real estate features that give you a more comprehensive look at your assets.
-You can now connect real estate accounts to your mortgage accounts.
+Banktivity has a real estate feature that lets you connect your real estate to your mortgage accounts.
 You can also see the estimated price of your home through Zillow — you need Direct Access for this feature.

 - Running balances